St. Lawrence species

 Less than a year.

-Sea lettuces are small in the spring.
-They develop mostly during the summer when the water is warm.
+Sea lettuce is small in the spring.
+They develop mainly during the summer when the water is warm.
 Growth takes place at the extremities, either the holdfast or the fronds.
-In fact, they don’t even need to be attached to the substrate to grow.
+In fact, they do not even need to be attached to the substrate to grow.

 Sea lettuce has no stipe.
-Its frond is extremely thin and flexible, translucent green in color, but can sometimes be darker.
+Its frond is extremely thin and flexible, translucent green, but sometimes darker.
 It has a wavy edge and a small holdfast.

-Coastal zone, up to 10 m in depth, in salt or brackish waters.
+Coastal zone, up to 10 m depth, in salt or brackish waters.

 It is a rather dispersed alga.
-You will not find it grouped together in dense underwater forests.
+You will not find them clustered together in dense underwater forests.

 CO2